firecracker-microvm/firecracker/docs/tracing.md

 > percentage of time spent in frequently-called methods, whereas code
 > instrumentation can report the exact number of time each method is invoked.

-The focus with tracing in Firecracker is to improve debug-ability.

 Enabling tracing adds logs output on each functions entry and exit.
 This assists debugging problems that relate to deadlocks or high latencies by quickly identifying elongated function calls.